Heejae0704/okta-admin-task-automation/README.md

 The code is structured to be useful when you have some other automation needs:

-- The csv file read and write logic can be used for other csv files as long as it has proper headers.
+- The csv file read and write logic can be used for other csv files as long as they have proper headers.
 - `/oktaEvents` endpoint can have multiple events, and according to the type of event, you can add more functions to make this automation to do different things.
 - The cron task is wrapped as a function, so you can add any many functions if needed to the same schedule.
 - There is a small consideration to be mindful for the API rate limit. (`checkLimitAndDelay` function in `fetchHandlers.js` file) The process that requires to call Okta API will hold until the next rate limit reset time if there is less than 5 calls left till the rate limit.